QuarterPole

 The cumbersome shooting mechanics of Three Point Basketball Deluxe don’t emulate basketball in a translatable way.
 At least the announcer delivers.

-With a solid base, Traffic Department 2192 trades in decent if childishly portrayed action for surprisingly long after expending its showmanship.
+With a solid base, the cocky and brash Traffic Department 2192 keeps rolling for surprisingly long after it runs out of steam.

 This bleak resource trading game holds onto hope and perseverance amid the cold.
 (Except for the slavery stuff.)